hyperledger/indy-hipe/text/connection-protocol/README.md

 # Summary
 [summary]: #summary

 This HIPE describes the protocol to establish connections between agents with the assumption that message transportation is [solved](https://github.com/hyperledger/indy-hipe/pull/21).
-We also describe how we will accommodate micro-ledger DIDs and how we will adapt this connection protocol when that work is complete.
+We assume that the DIDs exchanged are recorded on a public ledger.
+We also describe how we will accommodate Peer DIDs and how we will adapt this connection protocol when that work is complete.

 # Motivation
 [motivation]: #motivation